blockchainsllc/in3-docs/docs/rpc.md

         - `standard` : Stanbdard Proof means all important properties are verfiied
         - `full` : In addition to standard, also some rarly needed properties are verfied, like uncles.
 But this causes a bigger payload.

+    This option can also be used in its short-form in the comandline client `-p` .

         *Example* : proof: "none"

     * **replaceLatestBlock** : `int?` *(optional)* - if specified, the blocknumber *latest* will be replaced by blockNumber- specified value.
+    This option can also be used in its short-form in the comandline client `-l` .

         *Example* : replaceLatestBlock: 6